Research Fellow in Structural Biology

 - Location: Leeds, United Kingdom

 Are you an ambitious researcher looking for your next challenge?
-Do you have an established background in Structural Biology, particularly Cryo-Electron Microscopy (cryo-EM)?
+Do you have an established background in structural biology?
 Do you want to further your career in one of the UKs leading research intensive Universities?

 The University of Leeds and the Faculty of Biological Sciences are committed to providing equal opportunities for all and offer a range of family friendly policies.
 The University is a charter member of Athena SWAN (the national body that promotes gender equality in higher education), and the Faculty of Biological Sciences was awarded a Silver award in 2020.
 We are proud to be an inclusive Faculty that values all staff, and are happy to consider job share applications and requests for flexible working arrangements from our employees.
 Our Athena SWAN webpage provides more information.